Science and Comics Fellowship

 Eligibility: Applicants must be enrolled UO undergraduates with experience drawing comics.

-- 300-word essay on your qualifications and what you hope to gain from a science-comics collaboration
+- Short description of your qualifications and what you hope to gain from a science-comics collaboration

 - A small sample portfolio with at least two examples of your comics art